 Many changes over time are clearly visible outside with windows replaced or enlarged and the tower raised to accommodate the large Big Tom bell brought from Shap Abbey at the dissolution by the Abbot, who had previously bought out the living of St Michael’s.

 Kirkby Thore is now a large village, growing in the second half of the 20th century beyond the Main Street and Cross Street of the medieval village, sited beside the much older Roman cavalry fort of Bravoniacum at the road division to Carlisle and Houseteads on Hadrians Wall.
-Nothing of the fort remains above ground but for today’s visitor there is a well stocked shop and a Café/Bistro serving excellent meals.
+Nothing of the fort remains above ground.